ZazaCat/wize-project/README.md

 2. Do not use this code for illegal or unethical purposes.
 3. Report any security vulnerabilities to the repository owner.

-## Security
-To ensure the security of this project, please adhere to the following guidelines:
-1. Do not share or disclose sensitive information such as API keys or passwords.
-2. Report any security issues or vulnerabilities immediately.
-3. Do not use this code in environments where it can cause harm.

 ## Contributions
 We welcome contributions to this project.
 Please make sure to follow our Code of Conduct and security guidelines.
 Submit your contributions via pull requests and include a detailed explanation of your changes.